ElasticSearch Powered by ElasticPress.io

 Searching and requesting information from the database can be a burdensome load for even the most optimized web server.
-Offloading search functionality to an external server that’s specializing in handling those searches will help speed up your WordPress site and get the best performance out of your hosting services.
+Offloading search functionality to an external server that’s specializing in handling those searches will help speed up your WordPress site and get the best performance out of your server’s resources.

 We recommend the ElasticPress plugin along with ElasticPress.io as your search host to offload your website’s search workload.
 The service also includes many helpful features to improve your search functionality even further, such as spellcheck and geolocation.

 - Log in to your WordPress admin